Does Cat Pee Have Ammonia: 9 Reasons Why Your Cat’s Urine Smells Bad and How to Deal With It

 7. Excessive Protein

 Protein-heavy foods can also cause ammonia levels in cats.
 This is because cats with a sensitive digestive system or stomach often struggle when digesting high protein content in their diet.
-Make sure they have plenty of fresh water and food – this will help to flush out any ammonia buildup.
+Ensure they have plenty of fresh water and food – this will help flush out any ammonia buildup.

 8. Older Cat

 Older cats produce ammonia more than younger cats, and their urine might smell bad.
 As cat kidneys start failing with age, they make more ammonia overall.
-If you notice that your cat’s urine smells bad, it’s best to take them to the vet for a checkup.
+If your cat’s urine smells bad, it’s best to take them to the vet for a checkup.

 9. Drinking Bad Liquids